Student Blog Post by Jasmine Vasquez, Class of 2020

 My experience with the AP program has been extremely beneficial in ways that will prepare me for college.
 The journey to college should not be intimidating and full of fear, and these AP and Honors programs give you the support you need to prepare for college so that you won’t have to do it alone.
 If you are a ambitious student who seeks the right path towards college these courses are the places to begin the journey.

-One of the things I love about AP English was the debates we had in class.
+One of the things I love about AP English are the debates we have in class.
 We all picked two topics to debate on and tried to state why one idea was better than the other.
 The best part was we got to speak our minds and give our opinion without feeling scared to do so. –Natalie Soto-Rodriguez, Class of 2020